burkeprw/M08-burke_independent-assignment/README.md

 # ATMS 523 Module-8
 ## Patrick Burke Independent Module

-The assignment is incomplete.
-I will update this `README.md` when complete.
+The assignment is complete(ish).
 My assignment follows the instructions provided in the syllabus and discussed during the Nov 07 synchronous lecture.
 Professor Nesbitt and I will meet to refine this project concept during the week of November 14.

 The assignment has the following requirements:
 1. Select a dataset, and reference it and appropriate literature using appropriate DOI numbers